sandialabs/slycat/README.md

 ### End-to-end Tests

 Install and run the slycat-developer image as described above.
+Set the SLYCAT_TEST_SERVER environment variable to the uri of your test server being used for these tests.
 Then from the host (not inside the container), run

 ```bash
 behave end-to-end-tests